 But with everything else going on in London that evening, and the unpleasant journeys some people must have had home from the dinner, consider this is an observation.
 Not a complaint.

 Note: Had I paid, this dinner would have cost £85.
 For the quality of the wine and the food, I think that is impressive.

 Unlike a number of other wine dinners I’ve attended, 1 Lombard Street is – for the moment – doing themed dinners rather than one around a specific producer.
 Next month, there’s a Burgundy dinner and in October, there’s one based on Italian wines.
 You could argue that this makes matching the menu with the wines easier, as you have a greater variety of wines to choose from – and (I assume) greater familiarity with them.
 It will be interesting to see if this changes when they organise a dinner with a range of wines from a single producer.

 Here’s another view of the same evening from The Wine Sleuth.

-3 Responses to “Keep Calm And Carry On Drinking”
+3 thoughts on “Keep Calm And Carry On Drinking”

 “Next month, there’s a Burgundy dinner and in October, there’s one based on Italian wines. ”